Table of contents:

 This version is expected to be mostly source-code compatible with 0.9.2

-except for advanced use-cases related with kotlinx.coroutines
+except for advanced use-cases related with kotlinx.coroutines and Ktor Raw sockets.

 Published 26 Jun 2018

-Now webSocketSession
+Now webSocketSession and webSocketRawSession return DefaultClientWebSocketSession

-methods also receives a DefaultClientWebSocketSession
+and webSocket, ws and wss methods also receives a DefaultClientWebSocketSession and other methods

-return a ClientWebSocketSession
+return a ClientWebSocketSession.

 This prevents having to cast to access some properties from the client session: